If you’re considering In vitro fertilization or IVF, out-of-pocket costs may be one of your major concerns.

 IVF treatments are expensive, but there are strategies aspiring parents can use to manage the costs.
 These include understanding (and maximizing) your health insurance benefits, looking to family for help, applying for a grant or a clinical trial, tapping health savings accounts, and taking advantage of financing plans offered through your fertility center.

-Another way to help pay for IVF is to take out a personal loan.
+Another way to help pay for these costs is to take out an IVF loan.
 SoFi unsecured personal loans, for example, offer a competitive interest rate and a fixed monthly payment.
 And, it only takes a few minutes to apply online.

 SoFi Loan Products

 SoFi loans are originated by SoFi Lending Corp. or an affiliate (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
 For additional product-specific legal and licensing information, see SoFi.com/legal.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.